Trail Frequently Asked Questions

 Hiking/riding on the tracks is not an option.
 The tracks are used currently 6 months out of the year by the Joseph Branch Railriders, and one day the Eagle Cap Excursion Train will be running on the tracks again.
 Additionally, the Wallowa Union Railroad Authority who owns the corridor does not want people walking/riding on the tracks.

 who will manage and maintain the trail?

 The Wallowa Union Railroad Authority (WURA), an ORS 190 entity, owns the railroad corridor.
 WURA manages the overall corridor and the Joseph Branch Trail Consortium (JBTC) will manage and maintain the trail for WURA, similar to the Friends of the Joseph Branch for the Eagle Cap Excursion Train.
-Read about the community cleanup in the corridor organized by the Joseph Branch Trail Consortium in June of 2017: Volunteer Clean Up.
+Read about the community cleanup in the corridor organized by the Joseph Branch Trail Consortium in June of 2017 & again in 2018: Volunteer Clean Up.

 How will the trail be maintained?